 However, contributing to your RRSP may not be in your best interest if you will end up paying more on it when you withdraw it at retirement than you would if you simply claimed the income now.
 In order to determine whether it’s better for you to contribute or not, consider what tax rate you would pay on the money if you claimed it now, versus what tax rate you anticipate you will be paying when you withdraw the money.

 RRSP withdrawals count as income, and you have to pay income tax on them as you would now.
 The only difference is that you may have a significantly reduced income in retirement than you do now, which means you may end up paying less income tax on it.

 A general rule of thumb is that those earning lower income now, not requiring the tax deduction, are better off investing in a tax-free savings account than an RRSP at first.
 However, you should look carefully into your own finances to determine which is better.

 What is the RRSP Contribution Limit?

 You will not be able to contribute more to your RRSP if you have already reached your contribution limit.
-That limit is either 18% of your taxable income for the tax-year, up to the maximum of $27,230 or your contribution limit balance as per your CRA My Account or Notice of Assessment.
+That limit is either 18% of your taxable income for the tax-year, up to the maximum contribution limit of the tax year.
+You can find this information in your CRA My Account or Notice of Assessment.

 Don’t forget that your contribution room carries over; room you didn’t use in previous years can be used this year and in subsequent years.
 This allows people who have gone through hard times to catch up with their investments, while still getting the benefits of contributing below the limit.